Ramsey numbers of ordered graphs: Abstract

 \section{Abstract}

-An {\em ordered graph\/} is a pair $\mathcal{G}=(G,\prec)$ where $G$ is a graph and $\prec$ is a total ordering of its vertices.
-The ordered Ramsey number $\Ro(\mathcal{G};c)$ is the minimum number $N$ such that every ordered complete graph with $N$ vertices and with edges colored by $c$ colors contains a monochromatic copy of $\mathcal{G}$.
+An \emph{ordered graph} is a pair $\mathcal{G}=(G,\prec)$ where $G$ is a graph and $\prec$ is a total ordering of its vertices.
+The \emph{ordered Ramsey number} $\Ro(\mathcal{G})$ is the minimum number $N$ such that every ordered complete graph with $N$ vertices and with edges colored by two colors contains a monochromatic copy of $\mathcal{G}$.

-In contrast with the case of unordered graphs, we show that there are arbitrarily large ordered matchings $\mathcal{M}_n$ on $n$ vertices for which $\Ro(\mathcal{M}_n;2)$ is super-polynomial in $n$.
-This implies that ordered Ramsey numbers of the same graph can grow super-polynomially in the size of the graph in one ordering and remain linear in another ordering.
+In contrast with the case of unordered graphs, we show that there are arbitrarily large ordered matchings $\mathcal{M}_n$ on $n$ vertices for which $\Ro(\mathcal{M}_n)$ is superpolynomial in $n$.
+This implies that ordered Ramsey numbers of the same graph can grow superpolynomially in the size of the graph in one ordering and remain linear in another ordering.

-We also prove that the ordered Ramsey number $R(\mathcal{G};2)$ is polynomial in the number of vertices of $\mathcal{G}$ if $\mathcal{G}$ has edges of constant length or if $\mathcal{G}$ is an ordered graph of constant degeneracy and constant interval chromatic number.
+We also prove that the ordered Ramsey number $\Ro(\mathcal{G})$ is polynomial in the number of vertices of $\mathcal{G}$ if the bandwidth of $\mathcal{G}$ is constant or if $\mathcal{G}$ is an ordered graph of constant degeneracy and constant interval chromatic number.
+The first result gives a positive answer to a question of Conlon, Fox, Lee, and Sudakov.

 For a few special classes of ordered paths, stars or matchings, we give asymptotically tight bounds on their ordered Ramsey numbers.
-For so called monotone cycles we compute their ordered Ramsey numbers exactly.
-This result implies exact formulas for geometric Ramsey numbers of cycles introduced by K\'arolyi {\it et al.}
+For so-called monotone cycles we compute their ordered Ramsey numbers exactly.
+This result implies exact formulas for geometric Ramsey numbers of cycles introduced by K\'arolyi, Pach, T\'oth, and Valtr.